 - Become a Canadian citizen

-Visit the PEIANC website for more information and items to consider once you arrive in Prince Edward Island.
+Visit the PEIANC website for more information and items to consider once you arrive in PEI.